-Atha, now, Vayur, the life energy (individual), Anilam, should be transformed into Cosmic Life Energy, Amritam, individual conscious energy should be transformed into Cosmic Conscious Energy
+Vayu, the life energy (individual), Anilam, should be transformed into Cosmic Life Energy, Amritam, individual conscious energy should be transformed into Cosmic Conscious Energy

-Meaning: May our lives enter into Eternal

-Nature and Eternal Nature enter into our lives.
+Meaning: May our lives enter into Eternal Nature and Eternal Nature enter into our lives.
 May the individual life force be transformed into Cosmic Life Energy.
 May Cosmic Energy enter into our consciousness.
-Then may our soul enter into Cosmic Consciousness and remain hooked to it.14
+Then may our soul enter into Cosmic Consciousness and remain hooked to it.